FEAM Begins Construction on Small-Scale Boron Facility

 About 5E Advanced Materials

 5E Advanced Materials, Inc. (NASDAQ: FEAM) (ASX: 5EA) was previously known as American Pacific Borates (ASX: ABR).
-It is the sole owner of Fort Cady (California), a highly strategic critical mineral asset that will monetize boric acid, one of the essential minerals used in a wide range of applications.
+It is the sole owner of Fort Cady (California), a highly strategic critical mineral asset that will monetize boric acid, one of the essential minerals used in many applications.

 5E envisions a nameplate 500KsTPY boric acid process, supplemented by 5K-7KsTPY of a lithium carbonate co-product, with run-rate production expected in the second half of 2027.
 Longer-term, 5E intends to use its boric acid as feedstock for boron advanced materials (Boron+), with a value profile that we believe will have a multiplier effect’ on revenue and EBITDA by the Fort Cady asset.